MicrosoftDocs/sql-docs/docs/connect/ado-net/enable-eventsource-tracing.md

 ## Use dotnet-trace to collect traces

 On Linux, macOS, or Windows, dotnet-trace can be used to capture traces.
-The donet-trace tool is used to collect traces for .NET applications.
+The dotnet-trace tool is used to collect traces for .NET applications.
 For more information about dotnet-trace, see the [dotnet-trace performance analysis utility](/dotnet/core/diagnostics/dotnet-trace) The traces created by dotnet-trace can be viewed in [PerfView](https://github.com/microsoft/perfview).

 1. If not already installed, [install the .NET SDK](/dotnet/core/install/) on the client machine.